Heard the buzz about Instagram TV?

 First, log into your Facebook page and click on Publishing Tools.
 In the left hand column, click on Videos and find the Live video you would like to download.

 You’ll see a Post Details pop-up appear; find the Edit Post button and click on it.
 Above the top right of your image, a gear icon will appear.
 Click it, and then click the Download HD button.

-The Best Way to Produce IGTV?
-Film it Yourself
+6. The Best Way to Produce IGTV Videos?
+Film Them Yourself

 While many of the tools above will produce great videos, you can’t beat something tailor-made.

 IGTV’s vertical format will likely be a big asset for the platform.
 After all, it’s how most people view content on their phone, making it more natural and easy for them to view and content on the go (and more likely they’ll actually watch it).

 But it doesn’t come without its drawbacks, the biggest being that it will be harder to convert older videos to the platform.